The information that follows is intended to provide applicants with general admission guidelines for credit programs.

 Application dates are used to order qualified applicants for many programs.
 For programs that admit students competitively, students should apply two to three months before the application deadline to give Admissions staff an opportunity to review the application and notify the applicant if any requirements are missing.
-Assignment of registration times for new applicants is currently ordered by program type and date of application.

 Continuous application means that applications are accepted throughout the year.
 Grade 12 students may apply beginning October 1 in their graduating year.
 Once applications are complete (all required documents have been received) an application date is recorded.

 Programs that admit students in date order will then offer a seat in the next intake to qualified applicants according to their recorded date of application.
 Programs that admit on a competitive basis will consider applicants who have completed the necessary requirements as of the application deadline, and will offer available seats to those who best meet the criteria.

 Students applying to a continuous application program who want to enrol in courses while waiting, should contact the Office of the Registrar (OReg) to request admission to Qualifying Studies.